arunppsg/TadGAN/README.md

 ## Pretrained Model:

 The trained model is saved in the `Model` directory.
-The model has to be retrained for other datasets.
+The training is incomplete and the model has to be retrained for other datasets.

+## Usage:

+1. Format of the dataset - The dataset should have a column names as `value` containing the signals.

+2. Delete the contents of the directory `Model`.

+3. Change the file name `exchange-2_cpc_results.csv` in `main.py` to the name of your dataset.